 Prioritizing higher education compliance

 Higher education institutions are being asked to comply with new federal rules with requirements to safeguard data known as controlled unclassified information (CUI).
 The National Institute of Standards and Technology’s Special Publication 800-171 (NIST SP 800-171) is the minimum security standard for protecting CUI.
-Deloitte can help institutions meet their December 31, 2017, compliance requirement, as well as maintain and monitor ongoing compliance.
+Deloitte can help institutions meet their compliance requirements, as well as maintain and monitor ongoing compliance.

 New federal rules known as controlled unclassified information